Excel Add-In

 Internet-based activation process.
 New releases are detected and installed

 automatically whenever Excel is started.
-The add-in also requires access to the
+The add-in requires access to the

 Internet whenever Excel is started.
 After starting Excel, the add-in can be used